EduardoMorais30/EduardoMorais30/README.md

 ### Hi, welcome to my profile,i'm glad to share a little about myself 👋

-I'm a backend developer and my preferred language is Java 🤌
+I'm a backend developer and my preferred language is C# and JAVA 🤌

 ### Contact me: